ChoJunYoung/team04_week4/README.md

 #How to compile and run this project

-mvn package // on maven cli
+mvn package
-- at latest version
+- with maven cli tool at latest version

-java -cp bill-0.0.2.jar edu.team04.bill.App and
+java -cp bill-0.0.2.jar edu.team04.bill.App [NUM_OF_LINES] [USED_MINUTES] [PLAN_TYPE]
-- follow the instruction below
+- and follow the instruction below

-#first input

-Type : String

-Value : 'silver' or 'gold'

-#second input

-Value : the number of lines that your account have

-#third input

-Value : the number of lines that your account have

-#how to end this program

-just type '0' in first input
+- gold type is 'gold'
+- silver type is 'silver'